SpurgeonPrakash/Building-Web-APIs-with-Flask/README.md

 Two important folders: `static` and `templates`. `static` will contain css, JavaScript, images, etc. `templates` is the folder Flask will look for for the Jinja2 templates.

-# What a terrible course
+# Not a great course

-There's was not muc to code along.
+There's was not much to code along.
 The author mostly read what he had written.
-The worst coure I had ever taken on Lynda.com.
+I would not recommend it.